VictorFlikweert/iac_demo/README.md

 ## Chef Infra

-- Cookbooks are under `chef/cookbooks/`.
-The bundled `demo` run list simply ensures `curl` is present on each client.
+- Cookbooks live in `chef/cookbooks/`.
+The `demo` run list now reconciles shared state using `/workspace/topology.yml`: it installs the common package baseline, manages the PanelPC broadcast file for worker nodes, and applies QG/DV specific packages while refreshing an informative MOTD.
 - Start the three clients:

   ```bash